 Work harder and longer and you'll burn more calories.
 Engage in interval training or high intensity interval training and you can cut your total aerobic time down and get better results.
 You'll improve your cardiovascular fitness and shed body fat (time to nix the whole "fat burning zone") faster.

 You can alter your interval time and rest period depending on what you want to achieve and your state of fitness.
-If you want more information on how to design your intervals, check out these articles on HIIT here.

 Click To Enlarge.